16 Jun 2022

 Bradley Davidson, ESG Lead, RBS International

 Low-carbon nuclear energy already supplies 15% of the UK’s electricity, with plans for this to expand to 25% by 2050.
-Nuclear is land-efficient and proven to work at scale, says Davidson, but there is plenty of debate as to whether it can be defined as sustainable due to the waste issue.
+Nuclear is land-efficient and proven to work at scale, says Davidson, but there is plenty of debate whether it can be defined as sustainable due to the waste issue.
 “As we scale nuclear energy, close attention will need to be paid to the handling of nuclear waste to ensure the costs do not outweigh the benefits as we explore wider environmental factors.”

 He points out that hydrogen has captured the attention of investors over the past five years, particularly for use as aviation or heavy vehicle fuel.
 Hydrogen fuel can generate water vapour rather than carbon: the production processes involved form green hydrogen, where renewable energy is used to separate elements; and blue hydrogen, which requires carbon capture and storage.